Dimitri-Maronnier/Skia_Engine/README.md

 ## Thanks
 - LoneWolf for his wonderful QT StyleSheet
-- LearnOpenGL and Epic's game documentations for the comprehension of IBL PBR
+- LearnOpenGL and Epic's Game documentations for the comprehension of IBL PBR